UseToolSuite UseToolSuite

 GET /users?version=2

-Recommendation: URL path versioning (/v1/, /v2/) is the most explicit and easiest to understand.
-Header versioning is cleaner but harder to test in a browser.
+Recommendation: URL path versioning (/v1/, /v2/) is the most visible, cacheable, and easiest to debug.
+Header versioning is “cleaner” by REST purist standards, but it’s harder to test in a browser or share over Slack.

 {